-The surprise result was the breakout victory that Zale had been searching for, and one that six months later, secured him an unexpected shot at the world title In front of Hostak’s home-crowd in Seattle.
-Zale eased to victory via 13th round stoppage, against a poorly prepared and surprisingly gun-shy Hostak.
+The surprise result was the breakout victory that Zale had been searching for, and one that, six months later, secured him an unexpected shot at the world title In front of Hostak’s home crowd in Seattle.
+Zale eased to victory via 13th-round stoppage against a poorly prepared and surprisingly gun-shy Hostak.
 The local crowd and Seattle newspapers lambasted the ex-champion for his listless and seemingly uncommitted performance.

 Abrams started the favorite and lived up to the tag by dropping Zale heavily for a nine-count in the opening round.
-The “Man of Steel” proved able to weather the early storm and with a combination of vicious right-hands to the body and chin, he won the unanimous decision over the championship distance.
+The “Man of Steel” proved able to weather the early storm, and with a combination of vicious right-hands to the body and chin, he won the unanimous decision over the championship distance.
 A stunned and gallant Abrams remarked to interviewers after the fight that “Zale is one of the toughest body-punchers I ever fought, and if I hadn’t been in the best shape of my life, he might have splattered me all over the ring.”

-The initial shock and publicity wrought by Zale’s victory, quickly passed from attention as just ten days later the Japanese attacked Pearl Harbor and the United States entered WW2.
-Zale’s career and the championship belt largely slipped into suspended animation throughout the war years –except for one non-title defeat to light heavyweight great, Billy Conn–where he served his time in the US Navy.
+The initial shock and publicity wrought by Zale’s victory quickly passed from attention as just ten days later, the Japanese attacked Pearl Harbor, and the United States entered WW2.
+Zale’s career and the championship belt largely slipped into suspended animation throughout the war years –except for one non-title defeat to light heavyweight great Billy Conn–where he served his time in the US Navy.

-It was then that Zale made his ring acquaintance with an Italian-American New Yorker, with whom boxing history and American folklore would always have him linked.
+Then, Zale made his ring acquaintance with an Italian-American New Yorker, with whom boxing history and American folklore would always have him linked.
 Tony Zale defeated Rocky Graziano in two of their three epic world title fights, yet he is always recorded as the junior partner.

 I remember as a kid having a boxing encyclopedia that headlined their pugilistic relationship as “Rocky vs The Man of Steel”.
-It immediately conjured up in my mind images of Zale as some type of superhero and watching their third meeting back–the only one captured on film–it wasn’t necessarily far from the truth.
+It immediately conjured up in my mind images of Zale as some type of superhero, and watching their third meeting back–the only one captured on film–it wasn’t necessarily far from the truth.

-Starting the underdog following his 6th-round stoppage defeat in the earlier rematch, and on the substantially thinner end of the purse, Zale downed Graziano inside the first minute.
+Starting the underdog following his 6th-round stoppage defeat in the earlier rematch and on the substantially thinner end of the purse, Zale downed Graziano inside the first minute.
 He sent him to the canvas again before knocking him out with a pulverizing left hook in the 3rd round.

-A small town boy at heart, Zale was never comfortable with fame and ultimately returned to his native Indiana.
+A small-town boy at heart, Zale was never comfortable with fame and ultimately returned to his native Indiana.
 He would sometimes show up at reunions where he would usually play the quiet, modest, straight man to Graziano’s charismatic and larger-than-life personality.
 An intensely private and shy man, he was always polite and respectful, but few could break his impenetrable reserve.
-He did all of his talking in the ring, where it was one-on-one and the rules of engagement were clear.
-True to the town that raised him he could dish it out and take it in spades.
+He did all of his talking in the ring, where it was one-on-one, and the rules of engagement were clear.
+True to the town that raised him, he could dish it out and take it in spades.

-Later in life, he suffered from Parkinson’s disease and Alzheimer’s before dying in a nursing home aged 83.
+Later in life, he suffered from Parkinson’s and Alzheimer’s before dying in a nursing home aged 83.
 Through the blistering attacks, the unrestrained courage, and the championship belts, perhaps at the center driving it all was the memory of a heartbroken little boy searching for his father’s bicycle.